Pindaric Ode for London 2012

 Victory Odes date from the ancient Olympic Games, when poets such as Pindar composed songs (which is what ‘ode’ means) in honour of winning athletes.
 At the first modern Olympic Games in 1896, an Oxford scholar, George Stuart Robertson, composed a Pindaric Ode and recited it at the closing ceremony of the Games in Athens.

-I add here another excellent composition (an ode to London for the Olympics) in Latin asclepiadic metre by the MP Kwasi Kwarteng, to which I append my own loose translation in rhyming couplets:
+I add here an excellent ode to London for the Olympics in Latin asclepiadic metre by the MP Kwasi Kwarteng, to which I append my own loose translation in rhyming couplets:

 ludos Londinio laetus Olympicos